 UrbanGlass is an open-access facility where over 380 professional artists and designers create using glass.
 Our facility fosters community and serves as an incubator for creation and innovation.
-The Agnes Varis Art Center at UrbanGlass is a space for the public to experience and learn about cutting-edge art and design in glass, featuring artists from both our local and extended communities.
+The Agnes Varis Art Center at UrbanGlass is a space for the public to see and learn about cutting edge art and design in glass, which includes artists both in and around our local community.
+This exhibition features eight artists whose practice includes lighting design.

 Blob Blob Studio

-Wes Heart of Blob Blob Studio takes a lighthearted approach to product design.
-Using color, optics, light, and texture, he creates simple yet visually satisfying sculptural forms that bring a sense of play to everyday life.
+Wes Heart of Blob Blob Studio takes a lighthearted approach to all of his product design.
+Using color, optics, light, and texture, he creates simple yet visually satisfying sculptural forms that bring a sense of play to your everyday.

 Eidos Glass